Equiel-1703/Equiel-1703/README.md

 # Hello!
 I'm Henrique Rodrigues 🤓 💻

-I'm a passionate developer with a strong foundation in low-level programming, especially in C and C++, with a special focus on parallel programming (OpenMP and pthreads).
+I'm a passionate developer with strong foundation in low-level programming, especially in C and C++, with focus on parallel and heterogeneous programming.

 I also have solid experience with Computer Graphics with WebGL, Java and web development with HTML5, CSS, and JavaScript.